LUMII-Syslab/sat-generator/README.md

 # SAT Generator

+A tool for generating hard SAT instances (in the DIMACS format) based on the integer factoring problem.

+The main contributor:
+* Sergejs Kozlovičs

 ## Integer Factorization to SAT

 The `PrimesProductToSAT.py` script generates a SAT instance from the known product $n=p\cdot q$ of two positive numbers $p$ and $q$ greater than 1.
 Generally speaking, $p$ and $q$ need not be primes.